mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 ```

 <!-- markdownlint-disable DOCSMD004 -->
-::: info Created new bucket URL
+::: info New bucket URL created
 As the S3 path-style addressing model is used, the bucket's effective URL is:

 ```url